 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

 - First-time test takers: 100% (Class of 2018)

 An average nurse anesthetist salary in North Carolina

-North Carolina CRNA salaries are just below the national average and range from $165k.
+North Carolina CRNA salaries are slightly higher than the national average with an annual mean wage of $171,040.